Customize Unreal Engine Scenes Using Simulink and Unreal Editor

 When adding assets to a scene that is in the

-you can choose from a library of aerospace-related assets.
-These assets are built as
+project, you can choose from a library of driving-related assets.
+These assets are

-Search for these objects in the Content Browser pane.
+SM_.
+Search for these objects in the Content

-For example, to add a hangar to a scene in the
+For example, add a stop sign to a scene in the

-In the Content Browser pane at the bottom of the editor, navigate to the MathWorksAerospace Content folder.
+In the Content Browser pane at the bottom of the editor, navigate to the Content folder.

-SM_Hangar.
-Drag the hangar from the Content Browser into the editing window.
-You can then change the position of the hangar in the editing window or on the Details pane on the right, in the Transform section.
+SM_StopSign.
+Drag the stop sign from the Content Browser into the editing window.
+You can then change the position of the stop sign in the editing window or on the Details pane on the right, in the Transform section.

 If you want to override the default weather or use enhanced fog conditions in the scene, add the Exponential Height Fog actor.

 The Unreal Editor uses a left-hand Z-up coordinate system, where the Y-axis points to the right.
-The aerospace aircraft blocks in Aerospace Blockset use a right-hand Z-down coordinate system, where the Y-axis points to the right.
+UAV Toolbox uses a right-hand Z-down coordinate system, where the Y-axis points to the left.
 When positioning objects in a scene, keep this coordinate system difference in mind.
 In the two coordinate systems, the positive and negative signs for the Y-axis and pitch angle values are reversed.

 For more information on modifying scenes and adding assets, see Unreal Engine 4 Documentation.